vorburger/openstack-devstack-opendaylight-vagrant/Daexim/README.md

 (or use -Dmaven.repo.local=$KARAF_HOME/system; but that has other problems and re-downloads everything), or temporarily add a dependency to the daexim feature in the pom.xml of your karaf/ build._

+We now have to add the maven artifact of the features repository to our OpenDaylight Karaf instance:

+    opendaylight-user@root>repo-add mvn:org.opendaylight.daexim/daexim-features/1.0.0-SNAPSHOT/xml/features

-Then in OpenDaylight install the Daexim feature `odl-daexim-all` as usual:
+Then you can install the Daexim feature `odl-daexim-all` as usual:

     opendaylight-user@root>feature:install odl-daexim-all